Later allows you to post to your Instagram, TikTok, Twitter, Facebook, LinkedIn, and Pinterest accounts.

 The heart of any social media scheduling app is, of course, scheduling your posts.
 Once you have got over any problems you may have with an Instagram account that doesn’t fit the rules (e.g., using a Personal Profile) you can begin to schedule your posts.
 The free plan limits you to scheduling static images, but the higher plans add in videos, Stories, and multi-photo posts.
 You can also tag locations and users if you have a paid plan and receive hashtag suggestions on the business plans.
 While the different plans have limits on the number of posts you can share on each network, you can store unlimited media, even on the free plan.
 This means that you can effectively build up evergreen content, particularly if you like to share items like infographics.

 Later also offers Quick Schedule, where you can simply drag and drop posts onto time slots in your schedule.
 This is effectively Later’s equivalent to a queue, as used by some of the opposition apps.
 You create a weekly time slot to publish content, and then you can simply drag and drop media onto your calendar.
 Later populates your next available time slot with your media content.
-Note that for auto-publish to work with Instagram you must restrict your posts to having a single image or video (another Instagram API requirement).

 One of Later’s Instagram-only features is Search & Repost.
 This allows you to search Instagram posts by #hashtags to find suitable content for reposting.
 If you find a post you like, you can add it to your media library and schedule to repost it at an appropriate time in the future.
 It is a pity that Later doesn’t offer the same features for Twitter and Facebook, as unlike much of the competition it doesn’t offer other ways to find content to share on those platforms.

 If you have the Free Plan, Later offers you (very) basic statistics about your Instagram account.
 If you buy one of the paid plans, you are given access to more detailed statistics about your Instagram post-performance, as well as your audience and any Instagram Stories you create.
 Paid users can also access stats relating to their Pinterest posts.
-The business-level plans also add analytics about your Instagram hashtags
+The business-level plans also add analytics about your Instagram hashtags.

 Other interesting features restricted to holders of a business plan are Conversations and Contributors.
 Conversations allow you to manage your Instagram comments directly inside Later.
 With Collect, you can collect submissions from your top content creators and invite anybody to upload media, even if they don’t have a Later account.

-The Later business plans also give access to Linkin.bio which is excellent if you want to engage n eCommerce directly from your Instagram account.
+The Later business plans also give access to Linkin.bio which is excellent if you want to engage in eCommerce directly from your Instagram account.
 You can use it to build a clickable shoppable Instagram feed so you can direct your followers to the right content and product pages.
 You can connect your Shopify store to Later and start tagging your Shopify products to your Linkin.bio page.

-Later is clearly designed for regular LinkedIn users.
+Later is clearly designed for regular Instagram users.
 While you can also post to Facebook, Twitter, and Pinterest, these almost appear like an afterthought – offered so that Instagrammers can also post to their other accounts without needing a second social media management app.

 Instagram makes automatic scheduling using a social media management app tricky, but Later does an excellent job of working around Instagram’s imposed hurdles.

 If your sole purpose is to find an easy way to post to Instagram (and perhaps some cross-posting to other social accounts) then Later could be ideal for you.
 It lacks most of the heavy-duty features offered by some of the other apps, such as social listening, and in-depth reporting, but then it isn’t priced at that level, either.
-The top plan (at $49/month) is less than the lowest plan for some of the more corporate-focused opposition programs.
+The top plan (at $80/month) is less than the lowest plan for some of the more corporate-focused opposition programs.

 Just, make sure that you follow the rules for setting up your Instagram account carefully.
 You need to have a business profile linked to a Facebook page to use Later to its full capability.